How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 What is off-limits or restricted:

-Commercial Property Cash-Out — A Different (and Often Cheaper) Regime
+Commercial Property Cash-Out: A Different (and Often Cheaper) Set of Rules

-Everything above governs residential cash-out.
-Commercial and industrial property sits under a separate regime — and for business owners it is frequently the better deal.
-The MAS residential LTV caps (75% / 45%) do not apply; there is no CPF deduction (CPF cannot fund commercial property in the first place); and where the facility is taken by the operating company rather than an individual, the personal 55% TDSR gives way to an assessment of business financials.
-The result is a higher achievable LTV and, for strong borrowers, sharper pricing.
-For the full picture see our commercial property loan guide.
+Everything above applies to residential cash-out.
+Commercial and industrial property follows different rules, and for business owners it is often the cheaper option.
+The MAS residential LTV caps of 75% and 45% do not apply.
+There is no CPF deduction, since CPF cannot fund commercial property in the first place.
+And where the facility is taken by the operating company rather than an individual, the personal 55% TDSR gives way to an assessment of the business financials.
+So the achievable LTV is higher and, for strong borrowers, the pricing is sharper.
+For the full picture see our commercial property loan service and the 2026 commercial property loan rates & eligibility guide.

 A business owner needed S$4 million to fund equipment for a new project.
 Two financing routes were on the table (client and figures anonymised; rates as quoted in 2026):